The Best Excursions and Tours Along Italy’s Coast

 Find it in: Rome, Italy

-2. Hike To Marmore Falls And Stroll The Streets Of Medieval Narni
+2. Marmore Falls Hike and Stroll Through Medieval Narni

 What: Navigate down the soft rapids of the Nera River on a raft, then enjoy free time to explore the hilltop medieval village of Narni, known for its narrow stone streets and panoramic views.